 Level II Fieldwork follows the completion of the academic portions of the program and traditionally takes place in the final spring semester of the OTA curriculum.
 The student will participate in two (2) different full-time clinical experiences, lasting a minimum of eight (8) weeks each.
 The total number of weeks and credits must meet minimum requirements of sixteen (16) weeks of full-time level II fieldwork (ACOTE Standard C.1.10.) and 12 academic credits (Maria College OTA Program curriculum).
 The student can complete Level II fieldwork in a minimum of one setting if it is reflective of more than one practice area, or in a maximum of three different settings.
 (ACOTE Standard C.1.10.).
 Fieldwork settings are chosen by the AFWC from facilities offering a wide range of services in developmental disabilities, physical dysfunction, or psychosocial dysfunction.
-In all settings, psychosocial factors influencing engagement in occupation-based interventions and outcomes.
+In all settings, psychosocial factors influencing engagement in occupation must be understood and integrated for the development of client-centered, meaningful, occupation-based interventions and outcomes.
 Students will be placed in fieldwork settings according to learning needs, geographical location, and availability of sites.

 Availability of sites may mean that a student could be assigned a specialty or emerging area of OT practice.
 It is the intent of the Maria College OTA Program to use OT practitioners to provide fieldwork education for all OTA students.
 However, should it be appropriate make alternate supervision arrangements to allow the student to gain experience in non-traditional areas of practice where full time OT supervision is not available, the student must receive minimum of eight (8) hours per week supervision by a qualified OT or OTA (ACOTE Standard C.1.14).
-Refer to the Non-Traditional Fieldwork II Policy for sample Objectives.
+Refer to the Non-Traditional Fieldwork II Policy within this Guide (page 15) and the Upstate New York Fieldwork Consortium Site-Specific Objectives document on the Maria College OTA web page under 'Fieldwork Information' for sample learning objectives.